• Mental Health

 If your child is showing signs and symptoms acute mental distress or teenage suicidal thoughts, feelings, and behaviors, start an open discussion about mental health distress and suicide.
 Express your unconditional support and validation of their feelings.10 Determine whether there is imminent risk to their safety, which often presents as having a plan and desire to die.8,9

 If you’re unsure of the imminence of risk or want to have your child evaluated by a mental health professional, you have several options.
-First, find a therapist through an online therapist directory.
+First, find the right therapist through an online therapist directory.
 Consider enrolling your child in teen counseling.
 You could also call the National Suicide Hotline number, your local crisis number, or a mobile crisis team.

 In case of imminent risk or an interrupted attempt, you may need to call law enforcement or emergency medical services; however, when appropriate, it’s the safest and least traumatizing option to utilize outpatient options.
 Understanding the resources in your community and what situations they’re best used for is vital to the prevention of teen suicide.8,11